What is Symphysis Pubis Dysfunction (SPD)

 - lying on your side with a pillow between your knees

 - Mild to moderate exercise, including abdominal wall and pelvic floor exercises, is acceptable.

 - Avoid straddling and squatting movements, which means moving with knees apart (hip abduction), when:

-- getting in and out of car.
-Try to keep knees together.
+- getting in and out of a car.
+Try to keep your knees together.